 Participants

 We recruited 412 participants (female = 264, male = 148) participants (Mage = 36.36 years, SDage = 11.19 years) to complete an online questionnaire on one occasion.
 Through purposeful sampling, participants consisted of workplace employees from a range of private and public sector occupations, to capture an array of professions within the occupational context (e.g., health, education, social work, government, services, domestic services).
 Participants consisted of service workers (i.e., fire & rescue, the police service, NHS, & social services; N= 179), private sector workplace employees (N= 138), and those who work in education (N= 95).
 A breakdown of participants job titles can be found in the S1 File.
 Participants were recruited through the distribution of an online survey via social media (i.e., Twitter and Facebook), and Prolific’s participant pool.
-Prolific is a data collection tool which allows the distribution of questionnaires to those who meet the inclusion criteria and has been considered a valuable recruitment platform for researchers (74).
+Prolific is a data collection tool which allows the distribution of questionnaires to those who meet the inclusion criteria and has been considered a valuable recruitment platform for researchers [74].
 Overall, there were 549 responses to the questionnaire.
 Following screening for the inclusion criteria (i.e., over the age of 18, employed in the UK, written informed consent provided) and data quality (i.e., incomplete measures, unrealistic completion time compared to the mean, straight-line responses), 137 respondents were removed from the dataset.
 This resulted in 412 eligible participants.
 Of these 412 participants, 152 (36.9%) were recruited via Prolific.
 With a power of .80 and an alpha of .05, a target sample of 395 was deemed sufficient to detect a small effect (f2 = .02) according to an apriori calculation using G*Power for multiple regression analysis.

 Measures

 Appraisal of life events scale (ALE scale).
-The appraisal of life events scale (ALE-scale; (75) was used and consists of 16 adjectives in which participants were asked to rate in relation to their perceptions of their most stressful experience at work in the last three months (participants also described the event in qualitative form) on a 6-point Likert scale from 0 (not at all) to 5 (very much so).
+The appraisal of life events scale (ALE-scale [75]) was used and consists of 16 adjectives in which participants were asked to rate in relation to their perceptions of their most stressful experience at work in the last three months (participants also described the event in qualitative form) on a 6-point Likert scale from 0 (not at all) to 5 (very much so).
 Challenge and threat is determined by taking the mean scores from two subscales.
 Cronbach’s alpha for the ALE-scale in the current sample was α = .66 for challenge, and α = .66 for threat.

 Social Identification.
-The Single-Item Social Identification (SISI; (76) measure was used to assess individual’s identification to their: (1) organisation; and (2) colleagues.
+The Single-Item Social Identification (SISI [76]) measure was used to assess individual’s identification to their: (1) organisation; and (2) colleagues.
 The two items asked individuals to rate how far they agree with the following statement in relation to their group: “I identify with my (organisation/workplace colleagues)” on a seven-point Likert-scale ranging from 1 (strongly disagree) to 7 (strongly agree).
-This measure has proven to capture social identification in one item and has shown high reliability and validity in past research (76).
+This measure has proven to capture social identification in one item and has shown high reliability and validity in past research [76].

 Social support.
-Social support was measured using the Multidimensional Scale of Perceived Social Support (MSPSS; (77).
+Social support was measured using the Multidimensional Scale of Perceived Social Support (MSPSS [77]).
 This contained three subscales of different sources of support: family, friends, and significant other.
 Participants were asked to rate how they felt in relation to the stressful work event across twelve statements on a 7-point Likert-scale ranging from 1 (very strongly disagree) to 7 (very strongly agree).
 A total social support score was created by calculating an average score for all twelve items.
-The MSPSS is one of the most widely used measures of perceived social support and has adequate internal consistency reliability (78).
+The MSPSS is one of the most widely used measures of perceived social support and has adequate internal consistency reliability [78].
 Cronbach’s alpha for the total social support score in the current sample was α = .93 demonstrating excellent internal consistency.